UoB-COMSM0166/2026-group-27/README.md

 A key challenge we faced was ensuring that game elements such as enemies, items, and portals spawned randomly but also fairly.
 Random placement could lead to issues such as items spawning inside the maze walls or enemies spawning at the player’s spawn point, causing instant death, making the game unplayable.

-To prevent this, we implemented a controlled random spawning system, where the game first checks whether a position is valid before placing any object.
-All spawn positions are aligned to a grid (32 px tiles), using a snapping function, ensuring objects are positioned correctly within the maze: `snapToGrid(value) = floor(value / blockSize) * blockSize`
+To prevent this, we implemented a controlled random spawning system, in which the game first checks whether a position is valid before placing any object.
+All spawn positions are aligned to a grid (32 px tiles) using a snapping function, ensuring objects are positioned correctly within the maze: `snapToGrid(value) = floor(value / blockSize) * blockSize`

-The system then generates multiple random positions within a defined area until a valid one is found.
+The system then generates multiple random positions within a defined area until a valid location is found.
 A position is only accepted if it does not overlap with walls, the player’s character, or any previously placed objects.
 This is checked using collision detection, along with an exclusion list that stores already placed objects to prevent overlap.
-Enemy placement follows a similar approach but includes stricter checks to ensure enemies do not overlap with the player’s starting position, pickups, or the exit.
+Enemy placement follows a similar approach but includes stricter checks to ensure they do not overlap with the player’s starting position, pickups, or the exit.

  * Collision detection:
    `if (intersectsWall || intersectsPlayer || intersectsObject) reject;`